mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 And Yasser Arguelles is 20ish years old and is working on [Tilde](https://yasserarg.com/tb.html), a from-scratch replacement for LLVM.
 For context: LLVM is a compiler backend that's been under active development for 20 years.
 In his presentation, Yasser mentioned that he didn't have a background in compilers, but one of the most popular requests he saw in Handmade discussions was for an alternative to LLVM, so he thought, "Sure, I'll do that."

 And I got to meet Andrew Kelly, who was very nice.
-And the conversation inspired me to [finally try writing some Zig code](/notes/zig-call-c-simple/).
+And the conversation finally inspired me to [try writing some Zig code](/notes/zig-call-c-simple/).

 ### Extreme skepticism of big tech